SWAT Service Description

 - Any additional information relevant to the application

-The Scoping document should be sent to the Application security team who will review the information as described below:
+The Engagement Request document should be sent to the Application security team who will review the information as described in the following paragraphs.

-The application security team review each customer’s scoping requests prior to any agreement with the customer to commence the service.
-As part of the scoping exercise the application Security Consultant will review each application (and any attendant instances or services) the customer has requested to be considered.
+The application security team reviews each customer's engagement requests prior to any agreement with the customer to commence the service.
+As part of the scoping exercise, the Application Security Consultant will review each application (and any attendant instances or services) the customer has requested to be considered.

-Internet facingCurrently the SWAT service is only available for applications directly accessible from the internet without the need for any VPN or similar tunnel to be set up.
+Currently, the SWAT service is only available for applications directly accessible from the internet without the need for any VPN or similar tunnel to be set up.
 Any application that requires access via a VPN connection, or additional software to be installed, will be rejected as out of scope.
+Additionally, all application testing is conducted remotely, any requirement for on premise-based application testing should be considered out of scope for this service.Authenatio

-The Application Security Consultant will review information provided and create a final scoping document that is provided to the customer during contract negotiations.
-This scoping document will clearly identify the following information:
+The Application Security Consultant will review the information provided and feedback on a final version of Engagement Request Document that is provided to the customer during contract negotiations.
+This feedback will include the following information:

 - Number of APIs – both a count and a list of primary applications they are considered part of

-On agreement and signature by the customer these applications, instances and components are considered to define the scope of the SWAT service to be delivered to that customer for a duration of 365 days (1 year) from the commencement date as described in the Scoping document.
+On agreement and signature by the customer, these applications, instances, and components are considered to define the scope of the SWAT service to be delivered to that customer for a duration of 365 days (1 year) from the license start date as described in the Engagement Request Document and Sales Quotation.

-For more detail on the deliverables tied to the approved scope please see sections 3.
-Customer onboarding and 4.
-Manual penetration testing.
+For more detail on the deliverables tied to the approved scope, please see sections 2.3 Day 0 – Customer Onboarding Process and 2.4 Manual Application Testing.

-Once the manual test has started, or has been completed, scope changes can only be made at an additional cost, to reflect the work required to onboard a new application.
-Should a customer wish to change the scope of the service after the first thirty (30) days (and assuming the manual test has not commenced), they should contact their Outpost24 account manager for pricing and further information.
+Once the manual test has started or has been completed, scope changes can only be made at an additional cost, to reflect the work required to onboard a new application.
+Should a customer wish to change the scope of the service after the first thirty (30) days, they should contact their Outpost24 account manager for pricing and further information.

-Once agreed the Application Security Consultant will use the final scoping document to determine the service deliverables.
-All elements described in sections 3 and 4 will be considered applicable to this scope.
-The customer, outside of the above noted scope change process will not have recourse to alter or request additional testing under the agreed for service.
+Once agreed, the Application Security Consultant will use the final Engagement Request Document to determine the service deliverables.
+All elements described in sections 2.3 and 2.4 will be considered applicable to this scope.
+The customer, outside of the above-noted scope change process, will not have recourse to alter or request additional testing under the agreed for service.

-The SWAT service is delivered as a twelve (12) month subscription, adhering to the service deliverables below.
-At the end of the subscription period the service is to be considered fully delivered.
-At this juncture the customer will have received:
+The SWAT service is delivered as a 12-month subscription, adhering to the service deliverables below.
+At the end of the subscription period, the service is to be considered fully delivered.
+At this juncture, the customer will have received:

 - A continuous assessment of the application(s) in scope